AlwaysExtreme/Security-Portfolio/_posts/2019-02-22-Domain-Migration.md

   - **HTTP/2** Accelerate your website with HTTP/2

-  - **IP Geolocation** mInclude the country code of the visitor location with all requests to your website.
+  - **IP Geolocation** Include the country code of the visitor location with all requests to your website.
 Note: You must retrieve the IP Geolocation information from the CF-IPCountry HTTP header.

 ___